List of Google April Fools' Day jokes: Yogurt

 Google's Orkut displayed its name as yogurt.

 YouTube

-On April 1, 2008, all featured videos on the UK and Australian homepages, and later, all international homepages, of Google-owned YouTube linked to a video of Rick Astley's song "Never Gonna Give You Up", causing all users of the website who clicked on featured videos to be Rickrolled.
+On April 1, 2008, all featured videos on all international homepages (starting with the British and Australian homepages) of YouTube were redirected to Rick Astley's "Never Gonna Give You Up", causing all users of the website who clicked on featured videos to be Rickrolled.

 This was the first year YouTube participated in Google's April Fools' Day tradition.

 2009

 Google runs on Microsoft Windows IIS/3.0

 google.com.au reported as if it ran on IIS/3.0 and google.com on Apache/0.8.4 (on Linux).

 CADIE

-The announcement of CADIE was made on 31 March 2009 11:59 pm by the CADIE Team, not on April 1.
+The announcement of CADIE, meaning "Cognitive Autoheuristic Distributed-Intelligence Entity", was made on 31 March 2009 11:59 pm by the CADIE Team, not on April 1.
 The announcement on the Google blog was made at 2009/04/01 12:01:00 am.